 Do you hire a professional who has done it before, has already done the research, and can provide the benefit of their experience?
 OR do you take it on yourself?
-That will depend on how tech savvy you are, and how complicated your E-Commerce requirements are.
+That will depend on how tech savvy you are, and how complicated your E-Commerce web design requirements are.
 Below are a few of the major components involved in deploying E-Commerce to your website:

 - A Shopping Cart

 - A Payment Gateway